gabrieldsguilherme/interface-impl-to-lambda/README.md

 # interface-impl-to-lambda
-Showing how to reduce functional interface implementations to lambda expressions
+Showing how to reduce functional interface implementations to lambda expressions and method references

 ## Goal
 1. Sort and print 2 lists of Integer (asc and desc)